Contact & Feedback

 Homework and Student Diaries

 Follow your normal homework routines with your student*.
 Please note that there will be no physical student* diaries during online school.
-You will need to give your daily feedback using Classter.

 Chill - reading, games, TV, etc.